 Information for Faculty and Other Academic Personnel

 - The University campus is closed until further notice.
-Remote education will continue through the end of the spring semester.
+Remote education will continue through the end of the spring semester and summer.

 - Deans will work with faculty to identify essential personnel (students and faculty) to help maintain laboratories.